 - As a tourist/spectator try not to do anything that upsets the locals.

-- Make sure you get are either at the corner or in the centre of the the piazza as you may be pushed and shoved especially when the Ceri arrive at the piazza.
+- Make sure you get are either at the corner or in the centre of the the piazza as you may be pushed and shoved especially when the Ceri arrive

-- If you’re not staying in Gubbio, check the bus schedule from Perugia as there are no trains to this town.
+- If you’re not staying in Gubbio, check the bus schedule from Perugia as there is no train track to this town

 - Grab a bite before you head to the piazza as you won’t get anything to eat for a long time.